Independent Book Stores

 There are many Exclusive Book branches that have their own coffee shops but none are quite like the one at Hyde Park Corner.
-The book and coffee shop (or rather restaurant) are intermingled to the point of being one shop rather than two separate shops sharing one space.
-For each genre, there is a section where the bookshelves act as room dividers, enclosing each coffee table which creates a library meets common-room feel.
+The bookshop and restaurant are intermingled to the point of being one shop rather than two separate shops sharing one space.
+For each genre, there is a section where the bookshelves act as room dividers, enclosing each coffee table.
+This creates a library meets common-room feel.
 The best thing about this shop is that everyone has their nose glued to a book or a newspaper, sipping their coffee.
-Their menu is divided into chapters like a book, just be careful not to ruin a good book with the delectable cuisine on offer at Olive and Plates.
+Just be careful not to ruin a good book with the delectable cuisine on offer at Olive and Plates.

 Exclusive Books, Rosebank

-The coffee shop at this Exclusive Books branch is not a full functioning restaurant like Social Kitchen, but it still fills the spot.
+The coffee shop at this Exclusive Books branch is not a full functioning restaurant like Olive and Plates, but it still fills the spot.
 This coffee shop makes a fine cuppa java.
 They also make some delectable pastries like croissants and muffins.
 We’ll let you in on a little secret, their Flat White coffee is a magical concoction of dreams.
 This is a great place to grab a coffee and baked delicacy while reading for hours.